rumahfirman/pactera/README.md

 USER GUIDE

-To build and run the application: mvn spring-boot:run
+To build and run the application: go to root directory of the project and run: mvn spring-boot:run The first time it may fail installing webpack.
+In such case, run: npm install webpack && mvn spring-boot:run

 To check for weather: localhost:8080
 User will be presented with a drop down selection of cities.
 Whenever a selection changes, the weather information for